sassoftware/python-swat/doc/source/sas-tk.rst

 SAS TK
 ******

-The SAS TK subsytem is a set of components used for various operations in SAS products.
+The SAS TK subsystem is a set of components used for various operations in SAS products.
 It can be thought of as SAS' standard library.
 The binary communication used by CAS is included in the functionality of these components.